mswjs/msw/README.md

 ### Bronze Sponsors

-> Become our first _bronze sponsor_ and get your profile image and link featured in this section.
+> Become our _bronze sponsor_ and get your profile image and link featured in this section.
 >
 > **Learn more on our [GitHub Sponsors profile](https://github.com/sponsors/mswjs)**.